mzakany23/ncsh-agent/README.md

-# DuckDB Query Agent with Claude 3.7
+# DuckDB Soccer Analysis Agent with Claude 3.7

-An agentic approach to query DuckDB databases using Claude 3.7's thinking model and tool calling capabilities.
-This project allows you to ask natural language questions about data stored in parquet files and get accurate SQL-based answers.
+An agentic approach to query soccer match data using Claude 3.7's tool calling capabilities.
+This project allows you to ask natural language questions about soccer match data stored in parquet files and get accurate SQL-based answers.

 ## Features

-- **Natural Language to SQL**: Translate questions like "how did Key West do in 2025 Feb" into proper SQL queries
+- **Natural Language to SQL**: Translate questions like "how did Key West FC do in 2025 Feb" into proper SQL queries
+- **Team Name Fuzzy Matching**: Automatically matches ambiguous team names to their database equivalents
 - **Schema Understanding**: Automatically extracts and understands parquet file schema
 - **SQL Validation**: Validates generated SQL before execution to prevent errors
-- **Data Visualization**: Generate charts and visualizations from query results
-- **Statistical Analysis**: Calculate summary statistics on data columns
+- **Recursive Tool Calling**: Advanced pipeline that allows Claude to use multiple tools in sequence
+- **Interactive UI**: Streamlit-based user interface for easy interaction

 ## Architecture

-The project uses an agent architecture with the following components:
+The project uses an intelligent agent architecture with the following components:

 - **Claude 3.7 API**: Powers the reasoning and natural language understanding
 - **DuckDB**: Fast in-process SQL engine for querying parquet files
-- **Tools Framework**: A set of tools for Claude to interact with the database
+- **Tools Framework**: A comprehensive set of tools for Claude to interact with the database
-- **Analysis Module**: Enhanced data visualization and analytics capabilities
+- **Analysis Module**: Enhanced data analysis capabilities for soccer match data
+- **Streamlit UI**: Web interface for interactive querying

 ## Setup